devadutt-github/ANN-in-FPGA/README.md

+*ANN-in-FPGA*
-This project objective is to implement an Artificial Neural Network on FPGA
+This project objective is to implement an Artificial Neural Network in FPGA